ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

   should be.

 - Finish manual.

-- Test SQL Server support.
-(Main work was the implementation of the ISO-8601 field, 2018-05-22; the rest should be automatic.)
-Document that the minimum SQL Server version is 2008 (below that, there’s no time zone conversion support).

-  - Fields like ``_hl7_message_log.message`` which use
-    ``LONGBLOB_LONGTEXT_MAX_LEN``: needs fixing.

 - (SERVER + CLIENT) Concept of “tasks that need doing” in the context of a research study.